 Kevin Smith – National Science Foundation

-Associate Professor of Biology, Kevin Smith has been awarded a Research Experience for Undergraduates – REU Supplement from the National Science Foundation.
+Associate Professor of Biology Kevin Smith has been awarded a Research Experience for Undergraduates – REU Supplement from the National Science Foundation (NSF), as part of his grant, “NSF CAREER: An Undergraduate-Intensive Research Program in Experimental Conservation Ecology” (1650554).

 CAREER grant projects focus equally on student educational outcomes and experience, as well as scientific outcomes.
 “In addition to the outcome of student exposure to authentic research experiences through a deliberately planned mentored experience, our work contributes to the conservation of biological diversity by contributing a more rigorous assessment of the importance of stochastic (random) and deterministic (selective) extinction processes.”